Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 ## New Patient (model)

-- **Issue:** Align issues with check marks on second model "If uncheck please enter the last time you visit the dentist?".
+- **Issue:** Alignment issues with check marks on second model "If uncheck please enter the last time you visited the dentist?".

      > **Solution:** Had to add a little padding in CSS.